ping-edward-mike/ping-edward-mike/README.md

 # 👋 Hi, I’m Edward

-> CCNA Certified 1st Line IT Support | IT Infrastructure Enthusiast
+> CCNA Certified 1st Line IT Support | Network Infrastructure Enthusiast

 Passionate about end-user support and IT infrastructure management, with hands-on experience in networking, Windows Server, and endpoint management.
 Seeking a **1st Line IT Support** or **Junior Network Engineer** role to apply and grow these skills.